 How certain are you that wire transfer request won’t be fulfilled?
 After all, it’s coming from your actual email address (no spoofing involved), includes no suspicious links and makes a request to pay an existing vendor that you may well have even had recent conversation about with these very finance professionals.

-As BEC schemes become more sophisticated, you can’t rely on you or your people having a sharp eye.
-You must have well-established workflows and systems in place ahead of time.
+As BEC schemes become more sophisticated, you can’t simply rely on having a sharp eye.
+You must have well-established workflows and systems in place to question and catch changes.

 What you can do to stay protected

-Following are basic protective measures to help your organization avoid financial losses to scams of this kind.
+Establish basic protective measures to help your organization avoid financial losses to scams of this kind.
+Here are some examples:

 - Establish predefined payment instructions; never vary from those patterns unless changes are thoroughly verified.